DuncanCragg/OnexOS/README-App.md

 someone's wall.
 You can of course, link to bigger things in your document, like other documents, or to complete 3D objects, or to an entire virtual city.

-With document, poster and chat panels you can:
+With document, poster and chat panels:

+ - before going out, anyone can quickly make a personal shopping list by grabbing just the links to the items of the shared one that they plan to fetch themselves
  - create a 2D chat panel on the kitchen wall, which everyone can grab a link to to put in their own rooms
  - create a billboard with links to text paragraphs and images, describing an upcoming